Attorney LaDonna Williams

 LaDonna Williams joined the Law Offices of James Scott Farrin in 2010 and handles personal injury cases for our clients.

-Ms. Williams received her J.D. from North Carolina Central University.
-She received her B.A. in Sociology from Salem College in Winston-Salem, NC.
-Ms. Williams' outstanding legal work earned her the designation of "Rising Star" by North Carolina Super Lawyers in 2010.*
+She received her J.D. from North Carolina Central University and a B.A. in Sociology from Salem College in Winston-Salem, NC.
+LaDonna's outstanding legal work earned her the designation of "Rising Star" by Super Lawyers magazine in 2010.*

 "In personal injury law, it is important to be compassionate and stay focused on what is best for the client," she said.

 LaDonna's professional affiliations include North Carolina State Bar; North Carolina Bar Association; Durham County Bar Association; 14th Judicial District Bar; U.S. District Court, Eastern District of NC; U.S. District Court, Middle District of NC; Advocates for Justice; Cambridge Who's Who Executive and Professional Registry for 2010.

 In 2014, she served as the Auto Torts Membership Co-Chair, which is part of the Auto Torts Executive Committee for the North Carolina Advocates for Justice.

 North Carolina Central University